 At least once a week we get asked if The Brew Bag® will melt "if I need to fire up to get back to target mash temp".
 We always say, "without a false bottom in place, yes, and even then, perhaps."
 And then we provide a link to our blog post "Flame On...." and this post authored by Jake Huolihan and published by Brülosophy that tests the ability of brew dudes to distinguish between the same grain bill mashed at low and high mash temps.

-The first article provides more detail about melting the bags and hopes to explain why we think flaming is a waste of propane and creates opportunity for fire and a ruined beer, and the second provides substantiation based on taste test results that extreme mash temperature differences can not be detected in the final product.
+The first article provides more detail about melting the bags and hopes to explain why we think flaming on to regain a few degrees is a waste of propane and creates opportunity for fire and a ruined beer, and the second provides substantiation based on taste test results that extreme mash temperature differences can not easily be detected in the final product.

 So, to make our response more simple by allowing us to reference these two articles, and to allow this question to be searchable, we decided to write this blog entry.